strzibny/vagrant-presentation/README.md

 in this repository with comprehensive and structured information featured on the slides.

+Vagrant *(http://vagrantup.com)* is a program for setting up reproducible and portable development environments easily with a large community.

 *Note: This presentation and text talks primarily about using Vagrant with libvirt provider provided by vagrant-libvirt plugin on Fedora and derivates.
 A lot of the information is general